Homemade Sauerkraut Recipe (Simple Steps, No Fancy Tools)

 1 Cabbage

-• Sprinkle your desired amount of salt over the cabbage and allow it to rest for 15 minutes.
+• Sprinkle salt over the shredded cabbage (see recipe note below) and let it rest for about 15 minutes.

 3-4 tsp Salt

-• Massage cabbage for 5 minutes to release its liquid and create the brine.
+• Massage the cabbage with clean hands for 5-10 minutes until it softens and releases its liquid to create a natural brine.

-• Place the fermenting weight on top of the cabbage leaf, ensuring it is completely submerged in the liquid.
-Securely screw the lid onto your jar.
+• Place a fermenting weight on top of the cabbage leaf and make sure everything stays beneath the liquid.
+Secure the lid loosely.

 Notes